burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## 22. Built-in Array type

-Staring from C++11 the new standart template type [std::array](https://en.cppreference.com/w/cpp/container/array) has been added into the stadart library.
+Starting from C++11 the new standard template type [std::array](https://en.cppreference.com/w/cpp/container/array) has been added to the standard library.
 Essentially it is a container to hold an array of elements of a fixed size.

 # Miscellaneous Features of C++14